menu

 Demographics

 The people who call Pilot Grove home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Pilot Grove residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Pilot Grove include German, Irish, English, French, and Scots-Irish.
+The greatest number of Pilot Grove residents report their race to be White.
+Important ancestries of people in Pilot Grove include German, Irish, English, Scots-Irish, and French.

 The most common language spoken in Pilot Grove is English.
 Other important languages spoken here include German/Yiddish and Polish.